kalyhere/VIP_Kalyani_Gutta/README.md

-# AIMMS Web Platform - Monorepo
+# Virtual Patient Application

-A comprehensive medical education platform with React frontend and FastAPI backend, featuring real-time AIMHEI transcript processing with job queues.
+A comprehensive medical education platform with React frontend and FastAPI backend

 ## Quick Start for Students